WWALS Watersheds

 How many rivers in WWALS watersheds?

-- Nine (plus Willacoochee, Alapahoochee, and Little Alapaha River flowing into the Alapaha, and Dead River out of it),
+- Flowing into the Alapaha are the Willacoochee, Alapahoochee, and Little Alapaha Rivers, with the Dead River flowing out of it.
+That’s ten rivers.

-- Of the rivers, only the Withlacoochee, Little, Alapaha, Alapahoochee, and Suwannee are generally considered boatable, and (usually) none of the creeks.
+- Of the rivers, only the Withlacoochee, Little, Alapaha, Alapahoochee, Santa Fe, and Suwannee are generally considered boatable, and (usually) none of the creeks.

 Alapaha River